microsoft/MeshTransformer/docs/INSTALL.md

 ## Installation

-We support Linux with NVIDIA GPUs.
 Our codebase is developed based on Ubuntu 16.04 and NVIDIA GPU cards.
-We conduct distributed training using a machine with 8 V100 GPUs.

 ### Requirements
 - Python 3.7